-Many times we may overlook the signs that tell us when our jewelry may need some maintenance.
+We often overlook the signs that tell us when our jewelry may need some maintenance.
 Before a gem falls out, there are simple ways for us to detect those signs.

 Another sign you can look for is loose stones themselves.
 To check if a large diamond or gemstone is loose, you can simply tap the ring against your hand and listen closely for a clicking sound indicating that a gem is loose.
-Also, if look close enough, you may be able to detect small rotating gems.
+Also, if look closely enough, you may be able to detect small rotating gems.
 This means that either the prongs are wearing down or have bent.
 A simple prong re-tipping or tightening can secure your gemstones from falling out.

-The best way to make sure that your fine jewelry stays in tip-top condition is to simply bring it in to us for a free cleaning and inspection.
+The best way to make sure that your fine jewelry stays in tip-top condition is to simply bring it to us for a free cleaning and inspection.
 We recommend this be done every six months so small issues can be spotted and easily repaired before they become a big repair.